 - The Middle Huron River, Section 2 (Complete!
 Details here).

 - The Middle Huron River, Section 3 (anticipated 2023).
 Includes: The Huron River from the Confluence of Fleming Creek to French Landing Dam (Belleville Lake), Associated Tributaries, Ford Lake, and Belleville Lake.

-Also available are the TMDL Implementation Plans for impaired sections of the Huron:
+Also available: TMDL Implementation Plans for impaired sections of the Huron

 - Brighton Lake – Phosphorus

 - Huron River (Argo to Geddes) – Bacteria